to-50/llm-compliance-router/engines/perfection-lean.md

 omit, never reorder, never add an item, never editorialize:
 [ACTIONS]
-Type any of these words at any time: livecodeserver
+Type any of these words at any time:
 Skip Move past this question.
-If it is still open when the prompt is built, the         prompt will send it to a person to answer rather than guess it.Compile  Build the prompt now, from the information currently available.Fast     Compile immediately, with no further questions.
+If it is still open when the prompt is built, the prompt will send it to a person to answer rather than guess it.
+Compile Build the prompt now, from the information currently available.
+Fast Compile immediately, with no further questions.

 Three commands, no more.
 Answering in your own words is NOT listed here, because every question already carries Something else [describe it] as its final option (§3.9).
 Underlying semantics per §3.5: Compile defaults Tier-2/3 items as explicit rules and converts any open Tier-1 parameter into a Fallback Directive; Skip defers only the current question - a deferred Tier-1 parameter is never invented, it is flagged for